iqkhan70/ainet_prj/README.md

 ## Security Note

 The `appsettings.json` file is gitignored to prevent accidentally committing API keys.
-Always use the template file and keep your actual configuration local.
+Always use the example file and keep your actual configuration local.